 Back on the Philippine Island of Luzon, the situation continued to deteriorate.
 The Japanese, despite isolated pockets of resistance by Philippine Scouts scattered throughout the jungles, controlled the island.
-Their massive army, consisting of two full divisions of well trained combat soldiers supported by two tank regiments, three engineer regiments and several powerful artillery and anti-aircraft batteries, were virtually invincible.
+Their massive army, consisting of two full divisions of well-trained combat soldiers supported by two tank regiments, three engineer regiments, and several powerful artillery and anti-aircraft batteries, were virtually invincible.
 The Philippine defenders at Bataan were surrounded and without any support other than artillery fire from Corregidor.
 General King and his men were combat weary, demoralized by broken promises of resupply, and weakened by malnutrition and disease.
-Food was so short that the soldiers were reduced to one-fourth the recommended combat ration.
+Food was so short that the soldiers have reduced to one-fourth the recommended combat ration.
 Malnutrition made the soldiers even more susceptible to disease, and General King's medical units had virtually no medicines to treat the dying.
-Disease, exhaustion and malnutrition were beginning to accomplish what tens of thousands of Japanese soldiers had tried for 90 days to achieve.
+Disease, exhaustion, and malnutrition were beginning to accomplish what tens of thousands of Japanese soldiers had tried for 90 days to achieve.
 The soldiers on Bataan had survived and resisted far beyond any expectation of human endurance.

 The situation at Corregidor was no better.
-Here too, the soldiers were weary, wounded, malnourished and diseased.
-From the Malinta Tunnel General Wainwright did his best to direct the tactical aspects of the resistance.
+Here too, the soldiers were weary, wounded, malnourished, and diseased.
+From the Malinta Tunnel, General Wainwright did his best to direct the tactical aspects of the resistance.
 Unlike MacArthur, who had only once left the tunnel to visit troops on Bataan, "Skinny" made frequent visits to the peninsula to check on the status of his men...and to fight Japanese.
 In the months preceding his promotion to command of all forces in the Philippines, Wainwright had not only commanded the Philippine Scouts in I Corps, he had fought with them.
 On more than one occasion he had come under direct fire from enemy soldiers, watched men next to him die, and returned fire on the enemy.
 He was a unique kind of commander, perhaps indeed, the "Last of the Fighting Generals".

-On April 9, 1942 the Japanese landed 50,000 fresh combat troops on the Island.
+On April 9, 1942, the Japanese landed 50,000 fresh combat troops on the Island.
 Wainwright issued orders to General King to resist by all means.
 General King responded that he and his staff had determined his force was reduced to 30% of their efficiency.
-General Wainwright continued to order not only resistance, but ordered a counter-attack to repel the new Japanese offensive.
+General Wainwright continued to order not only resistance but ordered a counter-attack to repel the new Japanese offensive.
 It was not to be.
 With less than two days rations remaining, his troops paralyzed by exhaustion and disease, further resistance to the fresh Japanese offensive would have resulted in the slaughter of his beleaguered command.
 On April 9th General King surrendered, and Bataan fell to the Japanese.

 The Bataan Death March

 Most of the Philippine defenders were located near the southern Bataan city of Mariveles.
 Here the Japanese assembled their prisoners for the 55-mile march from Mariveles to the rail town of San Fernando.
-Here as many as 100 prisoners were loaded into box cars measuring 8 x 40 feet, and taken 24 miles to Capas, Tarlac.
+Here as many as 100 prisoners were loaded into boxcars measuring 8 x 40 feet, and taken 24 miles to Capas, Tarlac.
 The deadly trip culminated with the 6-mile march to the infamous Camp O'Donnell.

 Hands bound, wounds untreated, sick and malnourished to the point where many could not even stand, the trek became known as the "Bataan Death March".
 More than 76,000 Philippine defenders, including 12,000 American soldiers, became prisoners with the surrender on April 9th.
-On the death march to Camp O'Donnell the Japanese beheaded many who became too weak to continue the trip.
-Other prisoners were used for bayonet practice, or pushed to their deaths from cliffs to amuse their captors with their screams.
+On the death march to Camp O'Donnell, the Japanese beheaded many who became too weak to continue the trip.
+Other prisoners were used for bayonet practice or pushed to their deaths from cliffs to amuse their captors with their screams.
 Young Philippine girls were pulled to the side of the road and repeatedly raped.
 Heartbroken mothers were known to spread human feces on their daughter's faces to make them less desirable to the enemy.

 Actually, there was not one Death March, but a series of death marches that began with the surrender on April 9th and continued until April 24th.
 During the period there was a steady stream of American and Philippine P.O.W.s making the 5-10 day trip to Camp O'Donnell.
 Of the 80,000 defenders of Bataan, it is estimated that as many as 20,000...one in four...died on the infamous death march.
 (In the two months that followed it is estimated that as many as 1,500 Americans and 25,000 more Filipinos died at Camp O'Donnell.)

 With Bataan now under Japanese control, the enemy turned their full attention to "The Rock".
 General Wainwright and his 26,000 troops at Corregidor were the last organized resistance on Luzon.
-In all, more than 400 fighter plane and bombing attacks were launched against the 2 square mile island.
+In all, more than 400 fighter planes and bombing attacks were launched against the 2 square mile island.
 For almost a month, while the Japanese continued their wholesale slaughter of Bataan's valiant defenders during their infamous death march, Corregidor held.
 By May 6th the Philippine defenders had continued to fight the delaying action called for in Orange No. 3 for the full six month period determined necessary for resupply and reinforcement.
 The defenders had done their part, but now they knew there would be no resupply or reinforcement.

 For long days and lonely nights, General Jonathan Wainwright had struggled to determine in his mind the best course of action.
 He was proud of his men and they had come to love, admire, and obey him.
-Finally, on the morning of May 6th he notified them of his decision.
-"With broken heart and with head bowed in sadness, but not in shame," he told his soldiers, today I must arrange terms for the surrender."
+Finally, on the morning of May 6th, he notified them of his decision.
+"With a broken heart and with head bowed in sadness, but not in shame," he told his soldiers, today I must arrange terms for the surrender."
 At 10:15 A.M. he sent the last message from Corregidor to President Roosevelt.
 He told the President: